exercism/website-copy/pages/terms.md

 #### What is this licensing, and why are we using it?

 CC BY-SA is an abbreviation of the Creative Commons Attribution-ShareAlike license.
 A full copy of this license is available at https://creativecommons.org/licenses/by-sa/4.0/ .
-In summary, this license permit anyone to copy adapt, and redistribute the material, so long as proper attribution is given.
-When we present you with other Users' Solutions or Feedback, it is licensed under CC BY-SA.
+In summary, this license permits anyone to copy, adapt, and redistribute the material, so long as proper attribution is given.
+When we present you with other Users' solutions or Feedback, it is licensed under CC BY-SA.

-When you contribute a Solution to the platform, then that solution will be available for others (usually Track Moderators) to comment on.
-Our Platform uses on this feedback to help you learn and develop.
+When you contribute a Solution to the platform, then that Solution will be available for others (usually Mentors) to comment on.
+Our Platform uses this feedback to help you learn and develop.
 In order to achieve this, it is important that the materials you share can be legally accessed by a Mentor, and using CC BY-SA helps us ensure that.
-Equally, when a mentor comments on your solution, their response is also licensed in the same way, allowing you to use that feedback for any purpose you choose.
+Equally, when a Mentor comments on your solution, their response is also licensed in the same way, allowing you to use that feedback for any purpose you choose.

 In addition, by providing us with a worldwide, royalty-free, perpetual license, you are allowing us to use submitted solutions to improve our products and services.
 For example, such use might include (but not be limited to) the following examples: